Dhoni (film)

-Dhoni is a 2012 Indian drama film co-written, directed and produced by Prakash Raj.
-Simultaneously made in Tamil and Telugu languages, it stars Raj alongside Akash and Radhika Apte.
-The plot illustrates the conflicting interests of a father and his son; the father wants his son to study MBA, but his son is more interested in sports and wants to become a famous cricketer like Mahendra Singh Dhoni.
-Dhoni released on 10 February 2012 to positive reviews.
-The film is a remake of 2010 Marathi film Shikshanachya Aaicha Gho.
+Dhoni is a 2012 Indian children's drama film directed, produced and co-written by Prakash Raj.
+Simultaneously made in Tamil and Telugu languages, the film stars Raj alongside Akash and Radhika Apte.
+A remake of the Marathi film Shikshanachya Aaicha Gho (2010), it illustrates the conflicting interests of a father and his son; the father wants his son to study MBA, but his son is more interested in sports and wants to become a famous cricketer like MS Dhoni.
+Dhoni was released on 10 February 2012.
+The film won the Tamil Nadu State Film Award for Third Best Film.